kyma-project/eventing-tools/docs/validationtest/README.md

 # Validationtest

-This set of tools is used to publish continues legacy and cloudevents the Eventing publisher proxy Kyma.
-In addition to the publisher a set of subscribers is created with corresponding subscriptions.
+This set of tools continuously publishes legacy and CloudEvents the Eventing publisher proxy in Kyma.
+In addition to the publisher, a set of subscribers is created with corresponding subscriptions.

 ## Application to event type mapping

-Currently, it is hardcoded which application sends which event type as follows:
+Currently, it is hardcoded which application sends which event type:

 | Application   | Event type                                       |
 |---------------|--------------------------------------------------|